lifeisstillgood/softwaremind/docs/conceptchapters/sm_software_literacy.rst

 a growth model.

-Additionally the willingness to outsource wholesale services to SaaS companies shows that data management is loosely held.
+Additionally the willingness to outsource wholesale services to SaaS companies shows that data management is often loosely held.
 (I mean the timesheets and payrolls of employees is not only sensitive but competitively useful, but hardly any company does this in-house anymore.)